 It was 1970.
 I learned at a young adolescent age to appreciate the value of support.
-I remember well my teacher, Mr. Monson, and his tall lanky frame, his worn black flood pants, his shortsleeved white shirt and black tie.
+I remember well my teacher, Mr. Monson, and his tall lanky frame, his worn black flood pants, his shortsleeved white shirt and thin black tie.
 I remember most his gentle kindness to a longhaired, tuned-out, and lost soul – an unlikely recipient.
 He said clearly, “I’ll be waiting for you after school to help you with your math.”
 I learned more than basic arithmetic.
 I learned that there are those who really care.
 Somehow, I wanted to be like him.

 Social support is the support we receive from those around us which uplifts, assists, and gives a sense of connection and belonging.
 Social support involves the sharing of good times, and the giving and receiving of help through the rough times.

 Glenn and Nelsen (1989) teach us that our modern cultural trends have placed monumental stress on traditional support systems.
 These trends include: decreasing family interaction, fewer intergenerational associations, less family work, increasing divorce rates, increasing classroom size, and the replacement of creative family fun with chronic entertainment through television and other technologies.

 Despite the external forces that decrease actual and real support and the feelings of being supported, most of us do too little to offset these trends.
 It will take active building and careful maintaining if we are to have support around ourselves and our loved ones.